 There are many types of fats in the body but the type of fat we refer to as dietary fat is also known as a triglyceride and the two types of triglycerides are saturated and unsaturated.
 Saturated fats can pack tightly together why unsaturated fats stay loose.
 This means that saturated fats are solid at room temperature (think butter) and unsaturated fats are liquids.

 Polyunsaturated fat is broken down into two main types: omega-6 and omega-3.
-Both types of fats have the power to control hormones, but each type has a very different job within controlling the hormones.
+Both types of fats have the power to control hormones, but each type has a very different job in controlling the hormones.
 The omega-6 fatty acids increase hormone levels which in turn, increases inflammation and this is an important part of the immune system response to sickness or pain.
 Omega-6 fatty acids also help with cell growth and blood clotting.
 The omega-3 fatty acids produce hormones that regulate the immune system and work in tandem with the omega-6 acids.
 Balance is the key to a healthy immune system and a normal kibble diet makes it difficult.

 Omega-3 Fats and the Problem with Inflammation